svrana/gruf/README.markdown

 	pvi bashrc

-Create a filelist by typing:
+Create a filelist by typing, a .filelist file with the full pathname of each file in your project.
+This will be used by vim.

 	make-list

-This will create a .filelist file with the full pathname of each file in your project.

 Load vi and source ~/gruf/gruf.vimrc.
-In command mode:
+In command mode type:

 	\gf

-When prompted for a file
+When prompted for a file type:

 	bashrc